 Not exactly the basis of a relaxing meal!

-Thankfully with this chicken salad lettuce wraps recipe you won’t have any of those help-sauce-is-running-up-my-wrists kind of concerns I just mentioned.
+Thankfully with this recipe you won’t have any of those help-sauce-is-running-up-my-wrists kind of concerns I just mentioned.

 Not being a huge fan of gloppy salad recipes, I tend to shy away from prepared salads in the supermarket or when I’m out to eat.
 Too creamy and…just no.

 This smoky chicken salad is a very cohesive chicken salad, if that makes sense.
-There’s just enough of the binding ingredients (more on those in a sec) to hold the shredded chicken, celery, onion, and pecans together without excess moisture.
-Perfect for lettuce wraps!
+There’s just enough of the binding ingredients (more on those in a sec) to hold everything together without excess moisture.
+A perfect mixture for lettuce wraps.

-As a variation of my curry chicken salad with cashews that has been my go-to for years, this smoky chicken salad can be eaten warm or cold straight from the fridge.
+As a variation of my curry chicken salad that has been my go-to for years, this smoky chicken salad can be eaten warm or cold straight from the fridge.
 The smokiness here comes from the addition of smoked paprika, which is an easy spice to add that brings the flavor in a big way.
-I love it especially in these sweet and smoky hasselback sweet potatoes.

 While I’m not mayo-adverse, I do consider myself mayo-selective.
 This is the reasoning behind my steering clear of prepared creamy salads.
-Lately I’ve been experimenting with using Greek yogurt in place of a portion of the mayo typically used in chicken salad, and landed on this break out – half plain yogurt and half light mayonnaise.
-Be sure to use plain yogurt, of course (I double check now after almost grabbing vanilla on one occasion).
+Lately I’ve been experimenting with using Greek yogurt in place of a portion of the mayo typically used in chicken salad, and landed on this break out: half plain yogurt and half light mayonnaise.

 With all the bold flavors here, from apple cider vinegar to smoked paprika and curry, the yogurt blends right in to act as a stealthy and healthier ingredient substitution.